Today, I will present the first part of this series, Empowering a Relationship with Myself and with Other People

-As part of this 10 part series I will include many details to illustrate my experience, NOT to a fix blame or point the finger in anyone’s direction.
+As part of this 10 part series, I will include many details to illustrate my experience.
+I do so to share my experience, NOT to a fix blame or point the finger in anyone’s direction.

 I will focus on providing practical solutions that have empowered my process and given me hope.